medienhaus/medienhaus-frontend/src/assets/data/faq.md

 ## I’d like to start a video chat with someone or with a group of people in a room.
 But how?

 Besides the input field for your chat messages you can find a couple of icons: attach files, select emojis, voice call and video call.
-The latter two can be used to start a call using Jitsi, a self-hosted, free and open-source video call program, that is integrated in **medienhaus/** …
+The latter two start a call with all members in the room.
+Please note that this is a quick way to get in contact, but if you are hosting a class and want to use an extensive suit of functionality please use **/meet**.

-You can safely use Jitsi for one-on-one and group calls up to 10 people.
 You need to use a recommended browser like Chromium, Firefox or Chrome.

 ## How can I easily share collaborative notes with people in my room?